Steven is a baseball fan who enjoys speculating about rules changes to the game.

 Baseball isn't broken.
 But it's not particularly open to change, either.

-There's little value in pushing for Major League Baseball (MLB) to change their rules.
-The organization is very resistant to enacting major changes, and certainly isn't quick to enact what changes they do make.
-Part of the reason why is that fans and players alike themselves are very resistant to change of any kind in the game.
+There's little value in pushing for Major League Baseball (MLB) to change its rules.
+The organization resists enacting major changes, and it isn't quick to enact the minor changes they do make.
+Part of the reason why is that fans and players alike are very resistant to change of any kind in the game.

-So, rather than propose rules changes I want to see in baseball but will almost certainly never see... instead I will propose a brand new baseball league that implements all of the new rules ideas I have in mind.
+So, rather than propose rules changes I want to see in baseball but almost certainly never will, instead I will propose a brand new baseball league that implements all of the new rules ideas I have in mind.